As you read this article, you’ll learn about design ideas that can refresh your office space:

 Ideas To Revamp Your Office Space

-Before you start looking at tiles, you should consider your businesses and employees’ needs.
-Are you working with a small area that can feel cramped?
-Do employees often work on projects together, or do they primarily work independently?
+Before looking at tiles, consider your business and employees’ needs.
+Are you working in a small area that can feel cramped?
+Do employees work on projects together, or do they primarily work independently?
 The answers to these questions will help you find flooring ideas for your office that meet your company’s specific needs.

 Residential is the New Professional

-Past offices have been sterile, even uncomfortable.
+Post offices have been sterile, even uncomfortable.
 However, that stereotype is changing as employers incorporate comfort into their office designs.
-It makes sense — after all, most people spend the majority of their time at work, so why not make it a place they like to be?
+It makes sense — after all, most people spend most of their time at work, so why not make it a place they like to be?

-To create a comfortable atmosphere, many companies are choosing residential over commercial office flooring ideas.
+To create a comfortable atmosphere, many companies are choosing residential over commercial office flooring.
 For example, instead of choosing bland vinyl, they’re installing warm wood.

 Don’t Be Afraid To Get Creative